On the Use of Random Forest for Two-Sample Testing: Application

-$\lambda \in [0,1]$, and $\Prob_c$ some distribution on $\R^p$.
-This is what we describe as a ``contamination'' of $\Prob_X$ by $\Prob_Y$ with $\lambda$ determining the contamination strength.
-Here, we take $\Prob_c$ to be another independent $(p-d)$-variate Gaussian together with $d$ components that are in turn independent $\text{Binomial}(100,0.5)$ distributed.
-We thereby choose parameters such that the Binomial components in $\Prob_c$ have the same mean and variance as the Gaussian components and such that differentiating between Binomial and Gaussian is known to be difficult.
+$\lambda \in [0,1]$, and $H_c$ some distribution on $\R^d$.
+This is a ``contamination'' of $P$ by $H_c$ with $\lambda$ determining the contamination strength.
+Here, we take $H_c$ to be another independent $(d-c)$-variate Gaussian together with $c$ components that are in turn independent $\text{Binomial}(100,0.5)$ distributed.
+We thereby choose parameters such that the Binomial components in $H_c$ have the same mean and variance as the Gaussian components and such that differentiating between Binomial and Gaussian is known to be difficult.
 Figure \ref{contaminationillustration} displays two realizations of a Gaussian and Binomial component respectively.
-As before, we take $p=200$ and $d$ to be $20\%$ of 200, or $d=20$.
+We take $d=200$ and $c$ to be $10\%$ of 200, or $c=20$.

-This problem is tough; the Binomial and Gaussian components can hardly be differentiated by eye, the contamination level varies and the contamination is only in $d$ out of $p$ components actually detectable.
+This problem is difficult; the Binomial and Gaussian components can hardly be differentiated by eye, the contamination level varies and the contamination is only in $c$ out of $d$ components actually detectable.
 Moreover, the combination of discrete and continuous components means the optimal kernel choice might not be clear, even with full information.
 Thus even for $300$ observations for each class, no test displays any power until we reach a contamination level of $0.5$.
-However, from then Figure \ref{fig:test4K100} clearly displays the superiority of our tests: None of the kernel tests appear to significantly rise over the level of $5 \%$.
-On the other hand, our two proposed tests slowly grow from around $0.05$ to almost $0.4$ in case of the hypoRF test.
-Interestingly, while relatively close at first, the difference in power between our two tests grows and is starkest for $\lambda=1$, again demonstrating the benefit of using the OOB error as a test statistic.
+However, for higher contamination levels, Figure \ref{fig:test4K100} clearly displays the superiority of the RF-based tests: None of the kernel tests appear to significantly rise over the level of $5 \%$.
+On the other hand, the two proposed tests slowly grow from around $0.05$ to almost $0.4$ in the case of the hypoRF test.
+Interestingly, while relatively close at first, the difference in power between the Binomial test and the hypoRF grows and is starkest for $\lambda=1$, again demonstrating the benefit of using the OOB error as a test statistic.
+Although slightly worse than the hypoRF, the CPT-RF is also clearly beating the Binomial test, highlighting the benefit of using the permutation approach with (in-sample) classification probabilities.

-It should be noted that the somewhat erratic behavior of the hypoRF test is smoothed out, if the number of $K$ are taken to be 200 instead of 100.
-This is shown in Figure \ref{fig:test4K200} in the appendix.
-However, it appears the more stable performance is not worth the increased computational cost.